textileio/community/docs/hub/buckets.md

 tt org invite
 ```

-The final step it to invite your collaborator to your Org.
-Once they accept the invite, they will be able to [list](/hub/cli/tt_buckets_ls), [pull](/hub/cli/tt_buckets_pull), and update Buckets from the shared Org.
+The final step is to invite collaborators to your Org.
+Once they accept the invite, they will be able to interact with Buckets associated with the Org.

 #### App user Buckets